 Figure 9 shows the patient 13 years later in 2017 when the lower teeth are starting to wear.
-The upper central incisor units are still in place but the lower right central is almost completely worn (Figure 10).
-The patient didn't want to replace the wear on the lower teeth and the crowding
+The upper central incisor units are still in place but the lower right central is almost completely worn (fig 10).
+The patient didn't want to replace all the lower composite at this stage as she was more concerned about improving the appearance of the upper central teeth, one of which had developed a hairline fracture.